Comparative Law in Action The first university competition that brings together Comparative Law, Technology and Policy

 Technology is at the heart of this experience.
-Over nine weeks, you and your assigned team will be challenged to work virtually on an immersive, cutting-edge multimedia case.
+Over nine weeks, you and your assigned team will work virtually on an immersive, cutting-edge interactive multimedia case.

-As the challenge progresses, you will be supplied with case facts and learning and information snippets.
-Mimicking the dynamic reality of everyday life, you will receive live notifications of breaking news and events taking place in Lalaland.
-This will require you to collaborate effectively and react in real time to confront the many issues the country is facing.
+As the challenge progresses, you will handle case facts and information to guide your learning.
+To mimic the dynamic reality of a lawyer´s everyday life, you will receive live notifications of breaking news and events taking place around LoveNow.
+This will require you to collaborate effectively and react in real-time to confront the many issues that the country is facing.

 WHY PARTICIPATE?WHY PARTICIPATE?

 This is a unique opportunity for ambitious, forward-thinking law students.
-By competing, you will gain mastery of an immersive and innovative methodology that provides the skills to confront today’s tech-driven global and legal challenges.
+By competing, you will master the immersive and innovative methodologies to confront today’s tech-driven, global and legal challenges.